Cloudflare Fixed Their Email Obfuscation Script (I May Have Caused It)

 3. Toggle Email Address Obfuscation to OFF.

 That is it.
-The render-blocking script disappears immediately.
+The script disappears immediately.
 For a full Cloudflare performance configuration, see the best Cloudflare configuration for passing the Core Web Vitals.

 Disable per page with Configuration Rules